hiendv/lerna-git-hosted/README.md

 ```
 Versions should be updated correctly and mirrored repositories should contains new versions.

 [This repository](https://github.com/hiendv/lerna-git-hosted) is a monorepo with packages mirrored to [hiendv/lerna-git-hosted-foo](https://github.com/hiendv/lerna-git-hosted-foo) and [hiendv/lerna-git-hosted-bar](https://github.com/hiendv/lerna-git-hosted-bar).
-See for yourself, good luck!
+If I make them private, you will never know them but it still works for me, that's the point of this.
+So, see for yourself, good luck!